camdendotlol/chromapoll/README.md

 Commands:

-* `yarn start` to create a fresh build and run it.
+* `yarn start:server` to create a fresh build and run it.
-* `yarn dev` for a development build that automatically reloads when you make a change.
+* `yarn dev:server` for a development build that automatically reloads when you make a change.
+* `yarn test:server` for some very rudimentary testing of the server API.

 ## Configuration